raymondvan16/configure-ad/README.md

 - Step 3: Create a Domain Admin user within the domain
 - Step 4: Join another "client" to your domain (mydomain.com)
 - Step 5: Setup Remote Desktop for non-administrative users on "client"
-- Additional Step: Create a bunch of additional users and attempt to log into "client" with one of the users
+- step 6: Create a bunch of additional users and attempt to log into "client" with one of the users

 <h2>Step 1: Setting up your DC(Domain Controller) and Client..</h2>
 Beforehand I created 2 VM's on Azure.